DjangoGirls/tutorial/en/extend_your_application/README.md

 Oh no!
 Another error!
 But we already know how to deal with it, right?
 We need to add a template!

-## Create a template for the post details
+## Create a template for the blog post details

 We will create a file in `blog/templates/blog` called `post_detail.html`, and open it in the code editor.